 Helen Conwell thought she would get about $200 for an album that sold for $22,100.

 I wrote about it in “Post-it Notes…”, but you can also read here how Conwell got the album and how the Wisconsin Historical Society acquired it.

 While the photographer was unknown in 2005, I knew it was likely Taylor Woolley.
-This was proven in 2010, when author Ron McCrea found Woolley’s collection at the Utah State Historical Society.
-He’s included in my post, “This Will Be a Nice Addition“.
+Author Ron McCrea proved this in 2010 when he found Woolley’s collection at the Utah State Historical Society.
+I wrote about him in my post, “This Will Be a Nice Addition“.

 So, that week was exciting.

 And you can see all of the images online at the Wisconsin Historical Society website, here.

 It’s been much too long since a big, unknown haul of Taliesin photographs has come to light.
 Seriously: we need new, old photos of Taliesin.